tech-sketch/SeqAL/docs/TUTORIAL_11_Multiple_Language_Support.md

 [Tutorial 1](./TUTORIAL_1_Introduction.md) show example on English.
 If you want to use SeqAL on other language, you only need to do two things.

-1. Prepare the data with IOB2 format on the language you used
+1. Prepare the data with BIO or BIOES format on the language you used
 2. Prepare the embedding on the same language
+3. Use spacy model to tokenize the non-spaced language

-## Example
+## Spaced Language

 Below is the simple example of active learning cycle on English.